pliumath/branching-tree-polynomial/README.md

 ## License

-[license TBD — MIT or BSD-3-Clause recommended for code; the HIV trees were released by their original authors and remain under their respective terms.]
+This project is released under the MIT License — see the [`LICENSE`](LICENSE) file for the full text.
+The three HIV-1 phylogenies were released by their original authors (see the citations above) and remain under their respective terms.